-Sarri: 'Stupid People' Do Not Represent Chelsea Fans
+Sarri: 'Stupid people' do not represent Chelsea fans

 Maurizio Sarri slammed "stupid people" for tarnishing the reputation of Chelsea fans after new allegations of anti-Semitic chanting emerged from the win at Watford.

-A small section of traveling Blues supporters were reportedly heard singing a racist song at Vicarage Road on Wednesday.
+A small section of travelling Blues supporters were reportedly heard singing a racist song at Vicarage Road on Wednesday.

 The club earlier this month condemned the "abhorrent" acts of individuals who allegedly voiced anti-Semitic sentiments during the Europa League trip to Hungarian side Vidi.

-Sarri criticized the offending individuals but claimed the behavior was not indicative of the club's broader supporter base.
+Sarri criticised the offending individuals but claimed the behaviour was not indicative of the club's broader supporter base.

 "I didn't hear anything.
 But I think first of all I want to speak with my club.
-Second, I don't want to generalize," the Italian told reporters.
+Second, I don't want to generalise," the Italian told reporters.

 "For the 99 per cent of cases, our fans are very good, are wonderful.
 Then in every community I think there are some stupid [people].